denniepatton/Triton/README.md

     minus-one-pos*: location relative to central-loc of minus-one nucleosome
     plus-minus-ratio*: ratio of height of +1 nucleosome to -1 nucleosome
     central-loc*: location of central inflection relative to window center (0)
-    central-depth*: phased signal value at the central-loc (with mean in region set to 1)
+    central-depth*: window-normalized phased signal value at the central-loc (with mean in region set to 1)
-    central-diversity*: normalized fragment heterogeneity value in the +/-5 bp region about the central-loc
+    central-diversity*: window-normalized fragment diversity value in the +/-5 bp region about the central-loc

  When run in composite mode Triton will also output a SkippedSites.bed for each samples, containing individual site coordinates for sites skipped due to outlier coverage (MAD > 10 in any region).